Smooth Fano polytopes arising from finite directed graphs: Fano polytopes arising from finite directed graphs

 \section{Fano polytopes arising from finite directed graphs}

 In this section, we construct an integral convex polytope associated with a finite directed graph and discuss the condition with which the directed graph yields a Fano polytope.
-Most parts of this section are referred from \cite{HibiH, MHNOH, OhsugiHibi, hamiltonian}.
+For most parts of this section, we refer to \cite{HibiH, MHNOH, OhsugiHibi, hamiltonian}.

-Let $G=(V(G),A(G))$ be a finite directed graph on the vertex set $V(G)=\{1,\ldots,d\}$.
-An ordered pair of vertices $\vec{e}=(i,j)$ is said to be an {\em arrow} of $G$ and a pair without ordering $e = \{i,j\}$ is said to be an {\em edge} of $G$.
-Remark that we regard $(i,j)$ and $(j,i)$ as two distinct arrows.
-Let $A(G)$ (resp. $E(G)$) denote the arrow set (resp. the edge set) of $G$.
-Throughout this paper, we allow the case where both $(i,j)$ and $(j,i)$ are contained in $A(G)$ and assume that $G$ is connected.